 Throughout our journey to become the largest and best independent provider of foster care in the UK, we have joined forces with key partners.

 We work closely with local authorities in all regions to provide high quality foster care where it’s needed.
-Together, we ensure a placement puts the child’s needs first and aims to help them achieve the best possible outcomes.
+Together, we put the child’s needs first and aims to help them achieve the best possible outcomes.

 Our active role helps local authorities meet their commissioning challenges and aspirations to this same aim.
 We have the largest population of foster parents in the UK.
 This allows us to offer the widest possible options for successfully matching children and young people to foster carers.
 It also means children fostered through National Fostering Group can be kept as close to their home communities as possible.